AlexsandroFGValencio/AlexsandroFGValencio/README.md

 I've been working as System Developer Analyst since 2019.

-I have worked with a lot of different projects, and I love to contribute to the community and mentoring people in different areas, such as credit analysis, project management, QA and others.
+I have worked with a lot of projects, and I love to contribute to the community and mentoring people in different areas, such as credit analysis, project management, QA and others.

 More about me: